Orzo al Limone with Crispy Parmesan Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Orzo al Limone with Crispy Parmesan Chicken is creamy, lemony, and reminiscent of risotto.
-I created it for Part 3 of my Orzo Recipe Series, and it’s become my most viral recipe ever with over 100 million social media views and more than 1 million blog visitors!
+Orzo al Limone with Crispy Parmesan Chicken is creamy, lemony, and reminiscent of risotto.
+This recipe grew out of my Orzo Series and has become my most popular dish ever, with more than 100 million views and over 1 million readers.

 See the recipe card below for the complete list of ingredients with exact quantities.

-Orzo al Limone with Crispy Parmesan Chicken (Step-by-Step Instructions)
+How to Make Orzo al Limone with Crispy Parmesan Chicken

 1. Measure out the breading ingredients for the chicken in three separate shallow bowls.
 Bread the chicken.